Data Privacy: Our Promise – Your Right

 VAT Number.: DE227263258

-The company data protection officer of Schober Information Group Deutschland GmbH can be contacted at the above address, Rechtsanwalt Peter Ambrus, or at email@example.com respectively.
+The company data protection officer of Schober Information Group Deutschland GmbH can be contacted via the paths above or via datenschutz(at)schober.de respectively.

 What is personal data?

 Personal data is defined as any information relating to an identified or identifiable natural person (hereafter referred to as “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.